spandanx/youtube-comment-analysis-app-python/README.md

 ## Features
  - Get Summary of youtube comments and description
  - Get possible question and answers
+ - Get answer of custom questions with RAG (Retrieval-Augmented Generation)
  - Login with Oauth authentication

 ## Application Snap Shots